rishi71095/Restaurant-Order-Analysis-Maven-Analytics/README.md

 4\.
 View the details of the highest spend order.
 Which specific items were purchased?

 5\.
 View the details of the top 5 highest spend orders

+### Observations

+*   There are 32 different items in the menu.

+*   The least and most expensive items on the entire menu are $5 and $19.95.

+*   There are 9 Italian dishes in the menu.

+*   The least and most expensive Italian items are $14.50 and $19.95.

+*   The most expensive item on the menu is Italian.

+*   There are 6 American items, 8 Asian items, 9 Italian and 9 Mexican items on the menu.

+*   The data ranges from Jan 1, 2023 to Mar 31, 2023.

+*   The total orders made in this period were 5,370.

+*   Total items ordered in this period were 12,097.

+*   The most number of items ordered in one order were 14 for order IDs 330, 440, 443, 1957, 2675, 3473, 4305.

+*   20 orders had more than 12 items on them.

+*   The least ordered item was Mexican - Chicken Tacos, ordered 123 times

+*   The most ordered item was American - Hamburger, ordered 622 times.

+*   Top 5 orders that spend most money were $192.15 (order ID 440), $191.05 (order ID 2075), $190.10 (order ID 1957), $189.70 (order ID 330), $185.10 (order ID 2675).

+*   In the order with most money spent, the items ordered were: Chicken Parmesan, Chips & Salsa, Edamame, Eggplant Parmesan, Fettuccine Alfredo, French Fries, Hot Dog, Korean Beef Bowl, Meat Lasagna, Spaghetti, Spaghetti & Meatballs, Steak Tacos.